celulaproject/celula/README.md

 - generation N (gen:N, N > 0): the nth descendant of a gen:0 instance.
 - claim: a statement cryptographically signed by the gen:N (N >=0) instance that states the creation of gen:(N+1) instance and some if its properties.
 - replication: the act of requesting a Celula instane to clone itself on a third party instance and optionally deploy a third party NodeJS module.
+- source instance: the Celula instance that receives a replication request.
+- destination instance: the Celula instance that is created after a replication request.

+### Basic principle

+Each Celula instance is characterized by its key pair that define its identity.
+The key pair is generated using the NodeJS port of libsodium.

+When a new Celula instance is launched, it generates a key pair whose public key is exposed through the API in order to reveal its identity.
+When a third party makes a request to replicate, the Celula instance will query the GCE API in order to launch a new VM with an encrypted disk and running the Celula startup script.
+After the script is executed successfully, the source instance will query the destination instance until it's identity is available and then sign a claim stating it created such destination instance.

+From that moment on, any interested party can verify the claim made by the source instance and have proof of the state of the destination instance.

+Generation zero instances act as the root of a chain of trust since there is no way to ascertain that the launcher of the first Celula instance didn't access the key pair in order to forge false generation claims.

 ### Limitations

-- The prototype is implemented to work on Google Compute Engine but it can work on any IaaS that satisfies the before mentioned conditions.
+- The prototype is implemented to work on Google Compute Engine (GCE) but it can work on any IaaS that satisfies the before mentioned conditions. ([See the GCE restrictions here](https://cloud.google.com/compute/docs/disks/customer-supplied-encryption))
 - All communication between Celula instances is secured with self-signed certificates, therefore clients connecting to the Celula API must accept self-signed certificates.
 - Only NodeJS modules are supported for replication.
 - The startup-script to be launched on VM creation is prone to errors and most probably does not prevent all access from third parties.
 Contributions to optimize it are more than welcome (password protection for GRUB, better restriction for console login, system reboots, restricting Magic SysRq, etc).
+- The format of claims and the associated logic of storing and making them available must be reviewed.
+Maybe a DNS like system for matching public keys to an IP is also required.

 ## Setup